 Signs that promote hand-washing protocols will continue to be posted in our buildings.
 Hand sanitation stations are located at the end of each hallway in every school.
 Hand sanitizer is provided in our central office building.
 Health and wellness education promotes coughing and sneezing safety.D.
 Cleaning and maintaining healthy facilities, including improving ventilation

 We will continue the cleaning protocols implemented for the prior year.
-Disinfection spraying occurs once a day at touch points throughout the buildings.
+Disinfection spraying occurs on an as needed basis throughout the buildings.
 Work to improve air quality in all instructional areas is ongoing.
 We have air purifiers in each building's main office, nurse’s room and care room.
 Every univent at Teaneck High School has been replaced.
 ESSER funds are being used to provide HVAC Unit upgrades to cafeterias at Benjamin Franklin Middle School, Thomas Jefferson Middle School and Lowell Elementary School.
 ESSER funds are used to provide HEPA filters where feasible.E.
 Contact tracing in combination with isolation and quarantine, in collaboration with the State, local, territorial, or Tribal health departments

 The Teaneck Public Schools have partnered with Holy Name Medical Center to provide faculty, staff, and student vaccinations and booster shots.
 The Teaneck Public Schools will continue to partner with Holy Name Medical Center to provide vaccinations for students, staff, and parents.
-That initiative will continue into the fall.H.
+That initiative will continue through 12/30/23.H.
 Appropriate accommodations for children with disabilities with respect to the health and safety policies

-Staff will have access to SEL sessions, mindfulness and counseling support.
+Students will receive SEL instruction, tiered social and emotional support and interventions and counseling support as needed.
+Staff will have access to SEL sessions.
 Leaders will be trained on the principles of leveraging observation/evaluation tools and constructive feedback to drive effective instruction, best practices for math, literacy and emotional/behavioral interventions to support teaching and learning, and creating a culture of inclusion.

 and through the parent organizations in our schools.